♫ Long and thin, legato is like spaghetti. ♫

 - A basic long note consisting of an initial striking sound (the attack), a held-out sound (the sustain), and a lifting or stopping sound triggered when the note ends (the release).
 The sustain portion may be looped indefinitely.
 In professional libraries, long sustains may contain audible rebowing, as a real player eventually must change bow directions!

-- (Strings) Equivalent to arco, which is basic playing with a bow.
+- (Strings) Equivalent to arco, or playing notes with a bow (i.e., not pizzicato).
 While arco symbols (for up and down bows) are used in sheet music, the term rarely appears in the virtual realm.

 - (Guitars) Equivalent to picking.
 Again, your virtual guitar interface will probably just say “sustain.”